harishmuh/AI-biomedical-research-and-disease-prediction/README.md

-# Machine learning for biomedical applications and healthcare analytics
+# **Artificial intelligence for biomedical research and disease prediction**
-Analytics and predictive modeling application on the health, biological, and disease data
+Analytics and predictive modeling application on the health and biomedical data

 ### 🩺 Machine learning for disease prediction